JohnCoene/waiter/docs/waiter/examples.md

 ## Custom Content

 Thus far we have been using built-in spinners but you are by no means restricted to them.
 Waiter will let you use any HTML content you like, either as a string (e.g.: `<p>Loading...</p>`) and more conveniently [htmltools](https://cran.r-project.org/web/packages/htmltools/index.html) or shiny tags such e.g.(`shiny::p("Loading...")`).
-You may thus use those to provide richer messages with images, gif, whatever you fancy.
+You may thus use those to provide richer messages with images, gifs, or whatever you fancy.

 ```r {highlight: ['5-6','8-11',14,20,24,26]}
 library(shiny)